Kozea/pygal/readme.txt

 Status and License
 ------------------

-``svg.charts`` is a port of the SVG::Graph Ruby package by Sean E. Russel.
+``svg.charts`` is a pure-python library for generating charts and graphs in SVG, originally based on the SVG::Graph Ruby package by Sean E. Russel.

 ``svg.charts`` supercedes ``svg_charts`` 1.1 and 1.2.